Can a Gun Be Detected by AI? Top Myths Debunked

 Passive video systems capture evidence for investigators, not intelligence for first responders.
 By the time an operator rewinds footage or a witness dials 911, the attack is already underway, and every second lost increases casualties.

-AI weapon detection changes that timeline, running on your existing cameras to watch for weapons or crowd behavior, pushing alerts in under five seconds, and guiding responders to the exact location before the first shot is fired.
+AI weapon detection changes that timeline, running on your existing cameras to watch for weapons or crowd behavior and guiding responders to the exact location as a threat unfolds.

 Myth 8: AI Is Too Young for Critical Missions